home-assistant/home-assistant.io/source/_integrations/osoenergy.markdown

 - Capacity mixed water at 40°C (L) for water heaters.
   - Indication of the current quantity of water that can be drained out after mixing the water in the heater with the inlet tap water to produce water at 40°C.
 - V40 Min (L) for water heaters.
-  - The current minimum allowed quantity of mixed water at 40°C. When the current capacity drops bellow this threshold the heater will turn on as a feature to guard against cold water.
+  - The current minimum allowed quantity of mixed water at 40°C. When the current capacity drops below this threshold, the heater will turn on as a feature to guard against cold water.
 - Minimum Level of V40 Min (L) for water heaters.
-  - The lower boundary of the V40 Min sensor that can be achieved during normal work of the water heater.
+  - The lower boundary of the V40 Min sensor that can be achieved during normal operation of the water heater.
 Can vary depending on the type of the heater.
 - Maximum Level of V40 Min (L) for water heaters.
-  - The upper boundary of the V40 Min sensor that can be achieved during normal work of the water heater.
+  - The upper boundary of the V40 Min sensor that can be achieved during normal operation of the water heater.
 Can vary depending on the type of the heater.

 ### Water Heater